totemo/watson_macros/README.md

     <td>Ctrl-1 through Ctrl-9</td> <td>Issue the commands /check p:1 through /check p:9, for use with the ModReq plugin.</td>
   </tr>
 </table>

+Note that as of version 0.12.0, Watson itself supports configurable keybinds for some common Watson commands.

 Contact Details